oracle/weblogic-kubernetes-operator/docs-source/content/security/secrets.md

 These Kubernetes objects are managed by the operator's Helm chart and are part of the namespace where the operator is installed.

-For example, to see all the operator's config maps and secrets when installed into the Kubernetes namespace `weblogic-operator-ns`, use:
+For example, to see all the operator's ConfigMaps and secrets when installed into the Kubernetes namespace `weblogic-operator-ns`, use:
 ```bash
 $ kubectl -n weblogic-operator-ns get cm,secret